 Introduction

-Researchers of Holocaust memory in North America in the late 20th and early 21st century coined the phrase ‘Americanization of the Holocaust,’ to refer to the ways in which the Holocaust has been moulded to conform to dominant tropes in American culture (Schweber, 2004, p.
+Researchers of Holocaust memory in North America in the late 20th and early 21st centuries coined the phrase the ‘Americanization of the Holocaust’ to refer to the ways in which Holocaust narratives have been shaped to conform to dominant tropes in American culture (Schweber, 2004, p.
 153).
-This process has been identified in literature (Graver, 1995; Rosenfeld A. , 2011), in sites of memory (Novick, 1999), and in the media (Mintz, 2001).
+This process has been identified in literature (Graver, 1995; Rosenfeld A. , 2011), in memorial sites (Novick, 1999), and in the media (Mintz, 2001).
 It has been critiqued as leading to ‘banalization,’ ‘trivialization,’ ‘instrumentalization,’ and even ‘Disneyfication’ of the Holocaust (Finkelstein, 2000; Flanzbaum, 1999; Novick, 1999; Rosenfeld, 1997).
-Others contended that it was necessary for making the Holocaust relevant to diverse audiences (Levy & Sznaider, 2002), and argued that it is “an honourable task provided that the story told is faithful to the historical event.”
+However, others have defended this process of drawing lessons relevant to the American experience from the Holocaust, contending that it was necessary for making the Holocaust relevant to diverse audiences (Levy & Sznaider, 2002), and arguing that it is “an honourable task provided that the story told is faithful to the historical event.”
 (Berenbaum, 1990, p.
 20)

-A central venue for this process is the educational arena, termed ‘Teaching and Learning about the Holocaust’ (TLH).
-Americanization of the Holocaust impacts curricular decisions when teaching about the Holocaust, such as which groups of victims are highlighted, or to what degree the U.S. is portrayed as being responsible for refusing refugees entrance.
-Curricular considerations both shape and are shaped by collective memory, rendering the teaching of the past a political act (Harris & Clarke, 2011).
-Americanization of the Holocaust also guides pedagogical choices.
-For example, American teachers downplay the atrocities of the Holocaust in favour of focusing on the positive power of the individual (Bromley & Gamett Russell, 2015; Samuels, 2007; Schweber, 2008).
-This corresponds to two quintessential American tendencies: “sugar-coating of gruesome subject matter” (Flanzbaum, 1999, p.
-92) and placing “a preponderant emphasis on the saving power of individual moral conduct" (Rosenfeld, 1997, p.
-37), favouring what McAdams (2012) calls a 'cultural narrative of redemption'.
+A central venue for this process of Americanizing Holocaust narratives is the educational arena, which has an entire field devoted to Teaching and Learning about the Holocaust (TLH).
+The Americanization of Holocaust narratives has an influence on important decisions about the curriculum for Holocaust teaching, such as which groups of victims are highlighted, or to what degree the United States is portrayed as responsible for refusing entrance to refugees.
+Curricular considerations both shape and are shaped by collective memory, thus rendering the teaching of the past a political act (Harris & Clarke, 2011).
+Americanization of the Holocaust guides pedagogical choices as well.
+For example, American teachers downplay the atrocities of the Holocaust, focusing instead on the positive power of the individual (Bromley & Gamett Russell, 2015; Samuels, 2007; Schweber, 2008).
+This approach corresponds to two quintessential American tendencies of “sugar-coating… of gruesome subject matter” (Flanzbaum, 1999, p.
+92) and placing “a preponderant emphasis on the saving power of individual moral conduct” (Rosenfeld, 1997, p.
+37), thereby favoring what McAdams (2012) terms a “cultural narrative of redemption.”

-This study explores TLH with marginalized ethnic minority students, such as immigrants from Muslim and Hispanic countries and black students, who are likely to have experienced recurring prejudice and discrimination in their everyday lives (Seaton, Caldwell, Sellers, & Jackson, 2008; Warikoo & Carter, 2009).
-In many respects, these students are “vulnerable learners” (Pratt, 2002), over whom the teacher’s authority and influence can be tremendous.
-Teaching these students about the Holocaust through a pedagogy of redemption serves as a case study in the consequences and prices of enculturating marginalized students to adopt mainstream American values.
+This study explores TLH with marginalized ethnic minority students, such as immigrants from Muslim and Hispanic countries and black students, all of whom are likely to have experienced recurring prejudice and discrimination in their everyday lives (Seaton, Caldwell, Sellers, & Jackson, 2008; Warikoo & Carter, 2009).
+In many respects, these students are “vulnerable learners” (Pratt, 2002), for whom the teacher’s authority and influence can be tremendous.
+Teaching these students about the Holocaust using a pedagogy of redemption serves as a case study in the consequences and costs of enculturating marginalized students to adopt mainstream American values.

-TLH with marginalized students
+TLH with Marginalized Students

-Much educational research has been conducted on Holocaust education around the world with the recurrent finding that most eeducators who engage in TLH are highly committed to the topic (Eckmann, Stevick, & Ambrosewicz-Jacobs, 2017; Foster, 2013; Gross & Stevick, 2015 ) yet simultaneously are often challenged by emotional difficulty, time constraints, lack of knowledge and Holocaust fatigue (Donnelly, 2006; Foster, 2013; Harbaugh, 2015; Kellaway, Spillane & Haydn, 2013; Nesfield, 2015; Pettigrew et al., 2009).
+Abundant research has been conducted throughout the world on Holocaust education, resulting in a recurrent finding that while most educators who engage in TLH are highly committed to the topic (Eckmann, Stevick, & Ambrosewicz-Jacobs, 2017; Foster, 2013; Gross & Stevick, 2015 ), at the same time, they frequently face challenges such as emotional difficulties, time constraints, lack of knowledge and Holocaust fatigue (Donnelly, 2006; Foster, 2013; Harbaugh, 2015; Kellaway, Spillane & Haydn, 2013; Nesfield, 2015; Pettigrew et al., 2009).